Last updated on April 26th, 2023 at 03:24 pm

 I’m not just talking about emergency patients, I’m talking about ALL new patients.
 I know this isn’t always easy, but you’ve got to have slots open in your schedule for this.

 If you aren’t able to do this, then you need a better scheduling system or you need to fix some organizational issues.
-You can attend our free online seminar, The Art of Scheduling Productively.
+You can improve your scheduling systems with our online course, The Scheduling Coordinator Training Course.

 What if the patient wants to schedule one, two, or three weeks out?